banner

 praying hands Write a private prayer response to today’s Bible study:

-Please send your comments to mtbiblestudies@gmail.com
+Please send your comments to me, Rod (the author)

-Looking Ahead: David asks for deliverance but unfortunately the only solution to his malady is A Painful Cure.
+Looking Ahead: David asks for deliverance but unfortunately the only solution to his malady is a painful cure.
 Learn more about this and how God can help us through painful situations.

 Previous Lesson | Next Lesson